Geography (GEOG)

 Department/School: Geography

-Description: The course explores the world of deserts and semi-deserts, which together cover almost a half of the Earth's land surface, and almost a third of North America's.
-The course focuses on the nature of dryland environments (geology, landform processes, climate, water resources, and ecosystems) and the challenges faced by human communities living in such environments.
-The course also explores the concepts of drought and the process of desertification around the world.
-Same course as GEOG 4023.
+Description: The course explores the world of deserts and semi-deserts, which together cover almost a half of the Earth's land surface, and almost a third of North America's, as well as areas threatened by drought.
+The course focuses on the nature of dryland environments and the challenges faced by human communities living in such environments, as well as the mechanisms of drought and desertification.No credit for students with credit in GEOG 4023.

 Credit hours: 3